Letter O: Opossum/ Day & Night

 How you can participate: Talk with your child about what it means to be friendly…how you like people to be friendly with you.

 Phonics – “O says o,o,o,o,opossum…hanging by my tail hurts some.”

 Fine Motor Skills – Playdough O’s

 Wednesday – Science: Shadows & Flashlight Day

 How you can participate: Turn off your lights and explore the house with a flashlight.
-Have your child bring a flashlight to school.

 Book – My Shadow